DHTMLX/docs-diagram/docs/api/historymanager/enable_method.md

 ### Description

-@short: restarts the work of HistoryManager, the current state is saved as the beginning
+@short: restarts the work of HistoryManager, saving the current state as initial state

 @descr: